davidisaboy162-ai/ICHS./README.md

 # ICHS - Inclusive Crop Health System

-## 🌱 AI-Powered Crop Disease Diagnosis for Farmers
+## AI-Powered Crop Disease Diagnosis for Farmers

 An intelligent platform designed to maximize inclusivity with dual diagnosis capabilities:
-- **📸 Image-based diagnosis** using Convolutional Neural Networks (CNNs) for farmers with smartphone access
+- **Image-based diagnosis** using Convolutional Neural Networks (CNNs) for farmers with smartphone access
-- **💬 Text-based diagnosis** using Natural Language Processing (NLP) for farmers with basic devices
+- **Text-based diagnosis** using Natural Language Processing (NLP) for farmers with basic devices
-- **📍 Geo-tagging and alerts** for neighboring farmers about potential outbreak threats
+- **Geo-tagging and alerts** for neighboring farmers about potential outbreak threats

-## 🏗️ Project Structure
+##  Project Structure

 ```
 ICHS/